 Put simply, it means Bipsync lets you find and consume the research information you need, at speed.
-The interface is logical, responsive and easy to use, and there are multiple search options available.
-Here’s the most common:
+The interface is logical, responsive, and easy to use, and there are multiple search options available.
+Here are the most common:

 File content is also fully indexed.
 So if a company brochure has been attached to a note as a PDF, for example, we’ll return the parent note in the search results, indicating that the PDF was responsible for the match and highlight all occurrences of the search query within the PDF document itself.

 When you need to get more granular, you can head to the note column and hit the filter icon.
 Combine any number of filters to narrow down your current list of notes.
 Refine by attachment type, date, origin, authors, and more, you can even type a minus symbol before any tag to exclude from your search results.